iff-gsc/LADAC-Examples/README.md

 If the controller does not perform as expected, check if you followed all of the above steps carefully.
 Moreover, you could check again all your controller parameters.
 Otherwise you should report a bug.

-### Implement controllers in ArduCopter:
+### Implement controllers in ArduPilot:
-You can implement you controllers in ArduCopter to quickly proceed to flight tests, see [ArduPilot Custom Controller](https://github.com/iff-gsc/ladac/tree/main/utilities/interfaces_external_programs/ArduPilot_custom_controller).
+You can implement you controllers in ArduPilot to quickly proceed to flight tests, see [ArduPilot Custom Controller](https://github.com/iff-gsc/ladac/tree/main/utilities/interfaces_external_programs/ArduPilot_custom_controller).

 ## Contribute